 Meg Russell began at UCL as a Senior Research Fellow at the Constitution Unit in August 1998, and is now the Unit's Director.
 She leads its research work on parliament, and is particularly known for her work on the British House of Lords, bicameralism, and parliamentary policy influence.
 She has also conducted recent work on referendums, devolution, and citizens' assemblies, and has written in the past on topics including political party organisation, candidate selection, women's representation in politics and political psychology.

-Beyond academia, Meg has served as a consultant to the Royal Commission on Reform of the House of Lords and, from 2001-2003, was seconded as a full time adviser to Robin Cook in his role as Leader of the House of Commons.
-She was an adviser to the Arbuthnott Commission on boundaries and voting systems in Scotland, the House of Lords Appointments Commission and the Select Committee on Reform of the House of Commons (the "Wright Committee").
-She has frequently given evidence to parliamentary committees, both in Britain and overseas.
+Meg has worked closely with policy makers throughout her career.
+Before joining UCL she had worked in the House of Commons and for the British Labour Party.
+In 1999 she was a consultant to the Royal Commission on Reform of the House of Lords and from 2001-03 was seconded as a full time adviser to Robin Cook in his role as Leader of the House of Commons.
+She has acted as an adviser to the Arbuthnott Commission on boundaries and voting systems in Scotland, the House of Lords Appointments Commission, the Select Committee on Reform of the House of Commons ("Wright Committee"), the House of Commons Public Administration and Constitutional Affairs Committee (PACAC) and the Lord Speaker's Committee on the Size of the House (of Lords).
+She has regularly given evidence to parliamentary committees, both in Britain and overseas.

 Meg sits on the editorial board of the Political Quarterly

 .
 She is also a former Academic Secretary of the Study of Parliament

 Group.
 In 2006 Meg was awarded the Political Studies Association's Richard Rose prize for contribution by a younger scholar to the study of British politics.
 She was promoted to Reader in 2008 and to Professor in 2014.